geowarin/geowarin.github.io/content/post/wordpress/2013-01-20-using-hibernate-as-a-jpa-provider.md

 - JPA
 - java
 date: 2013-01-20T16:28:23Z
-description: Demonstration of how to set up hibernate in a java SE application and test with dbUnit
+Summary: Demonstration of how to set up hibernate in a java SE application and test with dbUnit
 redirect_from: /2013/01/20/using-hibernate-as-a-jpa-provider-in-a-java-se-environment-and-run-tests-with-dbunit/
 tags: